sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 *Object*.
 That's where the data (i.e.: the `observations`) will be.

 In typical cases, the file will contain only one `dataSet`.
 However, in some cases, such as when retrieving, from an SDMX 2.1 web service, what has changed in the data source since in particular point in time, the web service might return more than one `dataSet`.

-There are between 2 and 3 levels in a `dataSet` object, depending on the way the data in the message is organized.
+There are between several levels in a `dataSet` object, depending on the way the data in the message is organized.
 A `dataSet` may contain a flat list of `observations`.
-In this scenario, we have 2 levels in the data part of the message: the `dataSet` level and the `observation` level.
+In this scenario, we have 2 main levels in the data part of the message: the `dataSet` level and the `observation` level.
 A `dataSet` may also organize observations in logical groups called `series`.
-These groups can represent time series or cross-sections.
-In this scenario, we have 3 levels in the data part of the message: the `dataSet` level, the `series` level and the `observation` level.
+These groups can represent time series or series by other dimensions (also called cross-sections).
+In this scenario, we have 3 main levels in the data part of the message: the `dataSet` level, the `series` level and the `observation` level.

-`Dimensions` and `attributes` may be specified at any of these 3 levels.
+`Dimensions` and `attributes` may be presented at any of these main levels.
+However, attributes attached to only specific dimensions maybe presented also at an intermediate `dimensionGroup` level inbetween the `dataSet` level and the `series` level.
-`Measures` are always specified at the `observation` level.
+`Measures` are always presented at the `observation` level.
 In case the `dataSet` is a flat list of `observations`, `observations` will be found directly under a `dataSet` object.
-In case the `dataSet` represents series of time or series of other another dimension, the `observations` will be found under the `series` elements.
+In case the `dataSet` represents series of time or series of another dimension, the `observations` will be found under the `series` elements.

 The `dataSet` properties are: